Redhead murders: Karen Kaye Knippers

-On May 25, 1981, law enforcement recovered the decedent from a low water crossing on Highway MM near Dixon, Missouri.
+On May 25, 1981, law enforcement recovered the decedent from a low water crossing on Missouri Route M near Dixon, Missouri.
 She had suffered trauma to the face and was strangled with pantyhose.
-The decedent was found clothed but without shoes and was estimated to be between 25 and 40 years of age.
-She had black hair but has nonetheless been tentatively linked to the other cases in the murder series based on similarities in Modus Operandi.
-The decedent was named Pulaski Jane Doe.
-Isotope testing later showed that the decedent had not lived in Missouri for more than a few years, and most likely spent most of her life in the southeastern region of the United States.
-She was tentatively identified by the DNA Doe Project in December 2019 as Karen Kaye Knippers (December 5, 1948 - May 24, 1981) who was 33 years old when she was murdered, with legal confirmation taking place on May 25, 2021.
+She was clothed but without shoes and was estimated to be between 25 and 40.
+She had black hair but has nonetheless been tentatively linked to the other cases based on similarities in modus operandi.
+Named as Pulaski Jane Doe, she was tentatively identified by the DNA Doe Project in December 2019 as Karen Kaye Knippers who was 32 when she was murdered, with legal confirmation taking place on May 25, 2021.

 Wetzel County Jane Doe

 On February 13, 1983, the naked body of a white female was found alongside Route 250 near Littleton, in Wetzel County, West Virginia.
 A pair of senior citizens reported the body, which they originally had thought was a display mannequin.
 The body had been placed at the area recently, as snow was on the ground but not on the body.
 Police said that tire tracks and footprints nearby indicated that she was likely transported to this site after death from another location.
 Their examination concluded she had died about two days previously and was not a victim of sexual assault.
 Her cause of death was undetermined.
 Her hair was auburn; by 1985, she was linked possibly to other redheaded women found as homicide victims whose deaths seemed to be related.

 With an estimated age between 35 and 45, this victim appeared to have been older than the median for the other women grouped as victims of the serial killer.
 Her height was estimated at 5 ft 6 in and weight as 135 lb.
 Her eyes were presumed to be brown, although postmortem changes may have affected eye color.
 She had two scars, one typical of a Caesarean section, and another on one index finger.
 The woman's legs and underarms were shaven, indicating attention to grooming not characteristic of a transient or hitchhiker.
 Witnesses described seeing a middle-aged white male about 5 ft 10 in and weighing 185 to 200 lb near the area where the body was found.
 The victim may have been seen alive in Wheeling, West Virginia as an employee or customer at a bar.
-West Virginia authorities are skeptical of whether this victim is related to other victims in the Redhead Murders.
+West Virginia authorities are skeptical of whether this victim is related to other victims in the Redhead murders.